-2. The Housing Authority shall obtain a utilization rate of 95% or higher in its tenant-based program.
+2. HAGC shall obtain a HAP utilization rate of 95% or higher in its tenant-based program.

 Progress: HAGC continues to prioritize voucher utilization and lease up.
-However, the Covid-19 pandemic has created a lasting hardship and barriers towards improving the utilization rate.
+However, the Covid-19 pandemic created a lasting hardship and barriers towards improving the utilization rate.
 In order to increase utilization, HAGC has increased data gathering and tracking, hired an additional Intake Tenant Interviewer/Investigator (TII), employed a new intake procedure for conducting eligibility interviews, increased utilization of technology including video webcast tenant briefings, telephone interviews, explored community partnerships for security deposit assistance, engaged in landlord communications and continued to review applicable HUD guidance.
 HAGC staff works diligently to verify eligible applicants and provide housing search assistance to voucher holders.
 Despite these efforts, eligible applicants often have a difficult time locating affordable housing and obtaining security and/or utility deposits.
-HAGC has requested statistical information about NJ DCA's Housing Choice Vouchers under lease in HAGC's jurisdiction to determine the extent to which these vouchers are affecting our ability to lease up.
+HAGC has verified through an Open Public Records Request that the New Jersey Department of Community Affairs (NJDCA) has approximately 230 Housing Choice Vouchers under lease in HAGC's operating jurisdiction which significantly impacts HAGC's ability to achieve its utilization goal.
 HAGC continues to extend voucher search time to those who have difficulties finding units to avoid voucher expirations.